projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

-For port I/O accesses, the hypervisor will always deliver an I/O request of type PIO to SOS.
+For port I/O accesses, the hypervisor will always deliver an I/O request of type PIO to Service VM.
 For MMIO accesses, the hypervisor will deliver an I/O request of either MMIO or WP, depending on the mapping of the accessed address (in GPA) in the EPT of the vCPU.
 The hypervisor will never deliver any I/O request of type PCI, but will handle such I/O